Pomax/BezierInfo-2/chapters/extremities/content.en-GB.md

   \end{aligned}
 \]

-This is easier because for the "easier formula" we can use [regular calculus](http://www.wolframalpha.com/input/?i=t^3+%2B+pt+%2B+q) to find the roots.
-(As a cubic function, however, it can have up to three roots, but two of those can be complex.
-For the purpose of Bézier curve extremities, we can completely ignore those complex roots, since our *t* is a plain real number from 0 to 1.)
+We can see that the easier formula only has two constants, rather than four, and only two expressions involving `t`, rather than three: this makes things considerably easier to solve because it lets us use [regular calculus](http://www.wolframalpha.com/input/?i=t^3+%2B+pt+%2B+q) to find the values that satisfy the equasion.

+Now, there is one small hitch: as a cubic function, the solutions may be [complex numbers](https://en.wikipedia.org/wiki/Complex_number) rather than plain numbers...
+And Cardona realised this, centuries befor complex numbers were a well-understood and established part of number theory.
+His interpretation of them was "these numbers are impossible but that's okay because they disappear again in later steps", allowing him to not think about them too much, but we have it even easier: as we're trying to find the roots for display purposes, we don't even _care_ about complex numbers: we're going to simplify Cardano's approach just that tiny bit further by throwing away any solution that's not a plain number.

-So, the trick is to figure out how to turn the first formula into the second formula, and to then work out the maths that gives us the roots.
-This is explained in detail over at [Ken J. Ward's page](https://trans4mind.com/personal_development/mathematics/polynomials/cubicAlgebra.htm) for solving the cubic equation, so instead of showing the maths, I'm simply going to show the programming code for solving the cubic equation, with the complex roots getting totally ignored.
+So, how do we rewrite the hard formula into the easier formula?
+This is explained in detail over at [Ken J. Ward's page](https://trans4mind.com/personal_development/mathematics/polynomials/cubicAlgebra.htm) for solving the cubic equation, so instead of showing the maths, I'm simply going to show the programming code for solving the cubic equation, with the complex roots getting totally ignored, but if you're interested you should definitely head over to Ken's page and give the procedure a read-through.

 <div class="howtocode">